 Visualizing and analyzing geographic data

-Before you install every R geographic package in CRAN or GitHub, it’s important to know the physical scale of the task your’re performing.
+Before you install every R geographic package in CRAN or GitHub, it’s important to know the physical scale of the task you’re performing.
 Mapping at street level is different when mapping countries or entire regions.
-For one, you don’t need to worry about projection in the former but they are critically important in the latter.
+For one, you don’t need to worry about projection in the former but it is critically important in the latter.
 So a static map of the continental US only needs a single function call.
 Similarly, if you want to highlight a few cities on that map, simply adding the corresponding markers directly via their latitude+longitude will work, without needing the overkill of a full-blown geocoding workflow.

 The R ecosystem for working with geographic data